-Figure 17 shows the monitoring of the MWR-model differences of wet tropospheric correction (Δ WTC) using Level2 STC products from the Marine Center.
+Figure 18 shows the monitoring of the MWR-model differences of wet tropospheric correction (Δ WTC) using Level2 STC products from the Marine Center.
 Sentinel-3A correction is compared to Jason2/AMR, Jason3/AMR and SARAL/MWR corrections.
-For SARAL (annoted AL in Figure 17), Jason2 (J2) and Jason3 (J3), GDR products were selected.
-The daily average of Δ WTC for Sentinel-3A is close to 0cm since 10th of
+For SARAL (annoted AL in Figure 18), Jason2 (J2) and Jason3 (J3), GDR products were selected.
+A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
+The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.

-January while it is around 0.6cm for SARAL and Jason2.
+The daily average of Δ WTC for Sentinel-3A is close to 0cm since 10th of January up to 0.2cm since October 2017 while it is around 0.6cm for SARAL and Jason-2.
 This difference is small and results partialy from the inversion algorithm.
 The more relevant parameter to assess the performance of a correction is the standard deviation of Δ WTC.
 First Jason-2 and Jason3 benefit from their three channels radiometer (18.7GHz, 23.8GHz, 34GHz), providing a correction with a smaller deviation with respect to the model.
 SARAL/MWR is closer to S-3A/MWR in this context with its two channels (23.8GHZ, 37GHz).
 Then the standard deviation for SARAL is the closest reference, even though the Sigma0 in Ka band raises some questions.
 With the use of STC products for S-3A, the Δ WTC for the three instruments are directly comparable since all missions use ECMWF analyses for the computation of the model correction.
-The standard deviation of Δ WTC for S-3A is smaller than for SARAL meaning that we have a better estimation of the correction for S-3A according to these metrics.
-Jason2 and Jason3 give the best performances with the smallest deviation.
+The standard deviation of Δ WTC for S-3A according to these metrics.
+Jason-2 and Jason-3 give the best performances with the smallest deviation.
 Moreover, one can notice that both SAR and PLMR corrections have very similar performances.
-The peak value in the standard deviation observed during cycle 14 for both SAR and PLRM Δ WTC comes from the model correction provided by the products.
-During this day, one ECMWF analyse over the four required for a good estimation all along the day was missing.